 As per Magid, this line imbued the liberal Zionist tradition’s six principles: Israel has the right to exist, Israel is a Jewish state, Israel is a democratic state, the two-state solution is the most sensible, Israel is a significant component of American Jewish identity, and the relationship between Israel and the United States must be unbreakable.

 Historically, multiple events have threatened American Jewish Zionism.
-In the 1970s, when the Zionist consensus was recently founded, most Jewish Americans found it difficult to harshly criticize the Israeli government yet remain a committed Zionist.
+In the 1970s, when the Zionist consensus was recently founded, most Jewish Americans found it difficult to harshly criticize the Israeli government yet remain committed Zionists.
 Although they struggled with political and ethical issues about the occupation, they sought to uphold their dedication to Zionism, whether due to an emotional, historical, or political attachment.

 When the war in Gaza began after Hamas attacked Israel in Oct.
 2023, the views of liberal Zionists shifted.
 People raised with the concept of Zionist consensus increasingly began denouncing Benjamin Netanyahu and the Israeli government for its actions, speaking out against the war, Magid said.

 He emphasized that the liberal Zionist consensus changed from one of instability to one of crisis by outlining six strategies that liberal Zionism uses to try to avoid going extinct in the face of Oct.
-7: suspicion of publicized Palestinian death tolls, claims that protests against Israel are pro-Hamas protests, reframing of the national narrative as they “direct attention away from the war to the resulting antisemitism,” arguments that Israel is “trying to survive,” descriptions of the attack as a “pogrom” by using “Holocaust analogies,” and expressing “empathy for dead innocents” while still choosing to support “war that is inadvertently or indiscriminately killing women and children.”
+7: suspicion of publicized Palestinian death tolls, claims that protests against Israel are pro-Hamas protests, reframing of the national narrative as they shift attention away from the war to the resulting anti-Semitism, arguments that Israel is fighting for its survival, descriptions of the attack as a pogrom by using Holocaust analogies, and expressing empathy for innocent civilians while still choosing to support “war that is inadvertently or indiscriminately killing women and children.”

-Magid — who said he is not anti-Israel but anti-Zionist, believes states and ideologies are two different things, “Ideologies can come and go, while states can rethink and recalibrate themselves.
+Magid — who said he is not anti-Israel but anti-Zionist — believes states and ideologies are two different things, “Ideologies can come and go, while states can rethink and recalibrate themselves.
 We have to think of another ideology that would allow for the equal rights of two people to their homelands.”